AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/capture_frames_tool.md

 # Capture Frames Tool

 The **Capture Frames** Tool lets you render frames to disk.
 The tool is integrated into the **Story Editor** workflow, and can also be initiated through Flow.
-For more information on using Flow, see the **Capture Frames** category in the [Stingray Flow Node Reference](../../flow_ref/index.html).
+For more information on using Flow, see the **Capture Frames** category in the [Flow Node Reference](../../flow_ref/index.html).

 The following **Capture Settings** can be adjusted to control your output.
 See ~{ Capture frames to disk }~ for more information.